KonkerLabs/konker-platform/konker.registry.router/README.md

  - define params in resources/application.conf file

- - Copy the registry-data.jar from target folder to docker-resources/build
+ - Copy the registry-data-router.jar from target folder to docker-resources/build
  - Copy the application.conf.example file to docker-resources/build/application.conf
  - Set the targets of your mongodb*, cassandra and redis instalations ( the parameters are described as CHANGE_ME in the application.conf.example)
    * If you wanto to use mongodb as event storage, you can change the block: